 Other clothing: $20

 That said, I hunt for quality items marked down.
 I find that really cheap items from F21, etc, tend to wear out quickly, and the accumulated cost of replacing them quickly becomes more expensive than shelling out for good quality off the bat.
-Marshall’s/TJX = ace!posted almost 4 years ago
+Marshall’s/TJX = ace!posted over 4 years ago

 I agree, anything over 20 is a splurge on me.
 I bought the cutest vintage lace dress this weekend which was $30 and I NEVER do that.